TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Index.rst

 `Documentation Team <https://typo3.org/community/teams/documentation>`__.

-If you find a bug in this manual, please do not be afraid to suggest a fix, e.g. by using the :guilabel:`"Edit on GitHub"` button in the top right corner.
+If you find a bug in this manual, please do not be afraid to suggest a fix, e.g. by using the :guilabel:`Edit on GitHub` button in the top right corner.
 Alternatively you can `file an issue
 <https://github.com/TYPO3-Documentation/TYPO3CMS-Reference-TCA/issues>`__.